Fernandohf/Estimada-Morada/README.md

 [![AUR](https://img.shields.io/aur/license/yaourt.svg)]()

-An End-to-End Machine Learning Project to predict housing prices in Natal-RN, Brazil.
+Regression model used to estimate prices of real estate in Natal-RN, Brazil.

-## Quickstart
+## Quick-start

 The notebook with the step-by-step and final result is available [here](https://nbviewer.jupyter.org/github/Fernandohf/Estimada-Morada/blob/master/end2end/End%20to%20End%20-%20Linear%20Regression%20Problem.ipynb)

 ## Introduction

 - The DataSet used was collected using **Web Scraping** methods in public data.